Wells Fargo Personal Loan – 2023 Review

 Upgrade

 Upgrade is another lender that allows co-signers.
 And it has a hardship program that might help if you have financial issues down the line.
-Loans of up to $50,000, which is higher than many – though not ones like Wells Fargo, which let you have up to $100,000.
+Loans of up to $50,000, which is higher than many – though not ones like Wells Fargo, which lets you have up to $100,000.
 Interest rates are competitive.

 Prosper

-The same high loan limits as Upgrade.
+Prosper offers the same high loan limits as Upgrade.
 And you can get a co-signer on your application.
 Worth getting a quote from because doing so shouldn’t harm your credit score.

 SoFi